Penn State Berks is one of only four Penn State campuses to offer the B.S. in Mechanical Engineering.

 Mechanical engineering is one of the largest and broadest engineering disciplines, involving the study of mechanics, fluid/thermal systems and system dynamics.

-Penn State Berks, the leading engineering college in Berks County, has recently received approval from the University to offer the Bachelor of Science degree in Mechanical Engineering, beginning in the fall semester 2013.
+Penn State Berks, the leading engineering college in Berks County, has been offering the Bachelor of Science degree in Mechanical Engineering since fall semester 2013.

 Penn State Berks is one of only four Penn State campuses to offer the B.S. in Mechanical Engineering.
 The first class graduated in May 2015 and Penn State Berks has submitted the self-study to start the initial accreditation process for this degree from ABET, the global leader in accreditation of engineering, engineering technology, computing and applied science programs.
 According to APPM (ABET manual) (URL to APPM on ABET Website):

 Why earn your Mechanical Engineering degree at Penn State Berks?